nelsonjchen/2025-cruise-decompile/Excursions.md

 Gödöllő Royal Palace, Lázár Horse show

 **There is an additional cost for this optional tour.
-By selecting this tour, you agree to pay € [@SellPrice] Euros to your stateroom account once onboard.
+By selecting this tour, you agree to pay € 185 Euros to your stateroom account once onboard.
 You may remove this optional tour up until 3 days prior to the date of activity in order to avoid cancellation penalties.
 A minimum number of participants is required in order to operate optional tours.
 Please speak to your Cruise Manager once onboard for additional information.**

 ## Budapest - Tue, Jul 08